Gustavo Nunes

-Gustavo Nunes Fernandes Gomes (born 20 November 2005), known as Gustavo Nunes, is a Brazilian professional footballer who plays as a forward for club Brentford.
+Gustavo Nunes Fernandes Gomes (born 20 November 2005), known as Gustavo Nunes, is a Brazilian professional footballer who plays as a winger for club Brentford.

-Career
+Club career

 Grêmio

 Born in São Vicente, São Paulo, Gustavo Nunes joined Grêmio's youth setup in 2021, aged 15.
 On 8 February 2024, after already playing three senior matches in the Copa FGF, he signed a new contract with the club until 2028.

 Gustavo Nunes made his first team debut on 11 February 2024, coming on as a first-half substitute for injured Jhonata Robert and providing the assist for Everton Galdino's equaliser in a 1–1 Campeonato Gaúcho home draw against São Luiz.
 He scored his first goal six days later, netting the opener in a 6–2 home routing of Santa Cruz-RS.

 Gustavo Nunes made his Série A debut on 14 April 2024, replacing Yeferson Soteldo in a 2–1 away loss to Vasco da Gama.
 He scored his first goal in the category on 16 June, netting the equaliser in a 2–1 home loss to Botafogo.

 Brentford

 On 28 August 2024, it was announced that Gustavo Nunes had joined Premier League side Brentford on a six-year deal, with an additional two-year option.

-On 12 April 2025, Nunes made his first appearance for Brentford, as an 89th-minute substitute for Christian Norgaard, in a 1–1 league draw at Arsenal.
+On 12 April 2025, Nunes made his first appearance for Brentford, as an 89th-minute substitute for Christian Norgaard, in a 1–1 league draw with Arsenal.

+On 22 January 2026, Nunes joined Championship side Swansea City on loan until the end of the season.